mlent/gatsby-theme-help-center/README.md

     siteUrl: 'https://gatbsy-theme-helpsy.netlify.app',

     // Use for the og:site_name property
-    siteName: 'Helpsy Theme · A Help Center Theme for Gatsby',
+    siteName: 'A Help Center Theme for Gatsby',

     // Logo that appears in the top left corner
     logoUrl: '/images/logo.png',